cptBeardo/lunchbox/README.txt

-(while this is the initial intention, it may morph into being an inventory tool overall used to keep track of musical instruments checked out to students, or for a small retail business keeping track of sales.)
+(while this is the initial intention, it may morph into being an inventory tool overall used to keep track of musical instruments checked out to students, or for a small retail business keeping track of sales.
+Or, better yet, an inventory tracker for my piano tech business)